Find Grad Schools

 13 Yearly Graduations

 Drexel University is the 9th most popular school in the nation for students seeking a master's degree in construction management.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,293 per year, while in-state graduate students, on average, pay $36,234 per year.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
 During the most recent year for which we have data, 13 people received their master's degree in construction management from Drexel.
-Of these students, 25% were women and 33% were members of underrepresented racial-ethnic groups.
-Data shows that Drexel graduates that hold this degree go on to make a median salary of $92,827.
+About 24% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #10